BernardoDenkvitts/Database-Synchronization/README.md

   <a href="#how-the-problem-was-solved">Solution</a> &#xa0; | &#xa0;
   <a href="#white_check_mark-requirements">Requirements</a> &#xa0; | &#xa0;
   <a href="#checkered_flag-starting">Starting</a> &#xa0; | &#xa0;
-  <a href="#api-documentation">API Doc</a> &#xa0; | &#xa0;
+  <a href="#api-documentation">API Doc</a> &#xa0;
-  <a href="https://github.com/BernardoDenkvitts" target="_blank">Author</a>
 </p>

 <br>

 ## :dart: About

-This project aims to synchronize the databases of three independent Golang Web APIs.
+The objective of this project is to synchronise the databases of three independent Golang Web APIs.
 Each API manages its own data and creates users independently through its endpoints.
-However, to ensure data consistency, each 30 seconds a synchronization process happens to replicate the latest users created across all databases.
+However, to ensure data consistency, a background synchronization process is initiated every 30 seconds to replicate the latest users created across all databases.

+Rather than sending each new user straight to the appropriate exchange, i attempted to emulate a batch process where the applications wait for a specified period (30 seconds) and then send an array of new users to be processed by other applications.

 ## :rocket: Technologies